Chart Color Schemes

 Yea is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As evaluated at the latest Census, dwelling structures in Yea consisted of 98.1% houses and 1.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In Yea, as per the latest Census evaluation, 98.1% of dwellings were houses, with the remaining 1.9% being other types such as semi-detached homes, apartments, and 'other' dwellings.
 This compares to Non-Metro Vic.'s 93.6% houses and 6.4% other dwellings.
-Home ownership in Yea stood at 53.0%, with mortgaged dwellings at 33.2% and rented ones at 13.8%.
-The median monthly mortgage repayment was $1,500, aligning with Non-Metro Vic.'s average, while the median weekly rent figure was $300 compared to Non-Metro Vic.'s $280.
-Nationally, Yea's mortgage repayments were lower at $1,500 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Yea stood at 53.0%, with mortgaged properties accounting for 33.2% and rented dwellings making up 13.8%.
+The median monthly mortgage repayment was $1,500, aligning with Non-Metro Vic.'s average, while the median weekly rent was $300, compared to Non-Metro Vic.'s $280.
+Nationally, Yea's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing